 The consolidated financial statements include the accounts and operations of Sun Hydraulics and its direct and indirect subsidiaries.
 All significant intercompany accounts and transactions are eliminated in consolidation.
-The Company uses the equity method of accounting for its investment in WhiteOak.
-The Company does not have a majority ownership in or exercise control over this entity.
+The Company used the equity method of accounting for its investment in WhiteOak until April 1, 2013, when it acquired the remaining 60% of WhiteOak (see Note 7).
+The Company did not have a majority ownership in or exercise control over this entity prior to that date.